 The crowd stared in disbelief as they watch the electric attack bounce off harmlessly the makeshift fire shield.

 "What no way!"
 Gary said shocked at how one of his best Pokemon got his attack deflected without much effort.
+"What the hell was that?"

 "That's a powerful Charizard," Brock commented, excited for the outcome of the battle.
 Misty nodded a bit, still couldn't help feeling the familiarity of the stranger.